-Month of The Military Child celebrated in schools
+Month of the Military Child celebrated in schools

 “Being deployed or having to move all the time, it’s just a way to show the military kids that we’re thinking of them,” Johnson said.

-Colton Nielsen is a fifth-grader enrolled at Wilton, with two family members, his father who has served, and his brother who is currently serving in the military.
+Colton Nielsen is a fifth-grader enrolled at Wilton, with two family members with military service: his father who has served and his brother who is currently serving in the military.

 Colton said the memories he and his brother share are important to him.